Office Space Planning Guidelines to Maximize Your Workspace

 TL;DR:

-• Office space planning is the process of allocating the right amount and type of space to employees and departments within an organization.
+• Office space planning is the process of allocating the right amount and type of space to employees and departments within a workplace.

 • The main objectives of office space planning include allocating the right amount of space to each employee and department, ensuring that the office layout is conducive to the type of work being done, maximizing the use of natural light and fresh air, improving communication and collaboration between employees, and creating a flexible office layout that can be easily reconfigured as needed.

-• Facility Managers play a crucial role in driving office space planning and should assess the current office space situation, see how much space the organization really needs, sync with each team individually, analyze what type of space would be best suited for the team's needs, draw a plan on how office space goals can be achieved, get stakeholder buy-in, and drive the plan to fulfillment.
+• Facility Managers and Space Planners play a crucial role in driving office space planning and should assess the current floor plan situation, see how much office space the workplace really needs, sync with each team individually, analyze what type of space would be best suited for the team's needs, draw a plan on how space management goals can be achieved, get stakeholder buy-in, and drive the plan to fulfillment.

 What Does Office Space Planning Mean?